borgateo/marriage/README.md

-# My Marriage - Static Sites with Ruby on Heroku/Cedar using a [Rack](http://rack.rubyforge.org/) app.
+# My Marriage - Static Site with Ruby on Heroku/Cedar using a [Rack](http://rack.rubyforge.org/) app.

 Project organised like this:

 ```
-- MySite
+- marriage
   |- config.ru
   |- Gemfile
   |- public